sargunv/spatial-k/docs/geojson.md

 ### BoundingBox

-The `BoundingBox` class is used to represent the bounding boxes that can be set for any `GeoJson` object.
+The `BoundingBox` class is used to represent the bounding boxes that can be set for any `GeoJsonObject`.
 Like the `Position` class, bounding boxes are backed by a `DoubleArray` with each component accessible by its propery (`southwest` and `northeast`).
 Bounding boxes also support destructuring.

 === "Kotlin"